 The Core Bias Response Team is responsible for applying the Bias Response Protocol to reported incidents of bias involving members of the Willamette community or that occurred on campus.
 The team reviews, evaluates, and responds to reported incidents of bias experienced by members of the Willamette community and provides those who have witnessed, experienced, or been accused of an act of bias an opportunity to be heard, supported and advised.
 Data collected from the bias reports assists in monitoring campus climate trends and informs educational and outreach efforts for the Willamette community.

 Class Attendance Tracking

-The attendance tracking in JASON is recorded weekly as we receive attendance sheets from the faculty; however, it is ultimately the student's responsibility to track attendance, as reporting in JASON may not always be up to date.
+The attendance is recorded weekly as we receive attendance sheets from the faculty; however, it is ultimately the student's responsibility to track attendance, as reporting may not always be up to date.

 If you find a discrepancy in the records (for example, if you were marked absent on a day that you were in class), email or contact the professor to ask them to notify the OSA to correct the attendance date in question.
 We can only make a correction if the request is from the Professor.
 If you know you were absent on a certain date, but your record doesn't reflect it, please contact either the professor or the OSA to see if the attendance sheets have been turned in for the class in question.